theochem/horton/doc/user_hamiltonian_molecular.rst

 Unique basis set for all atoms
 ------------------------------

-Usually one wants to define a unique (the same) basis set for the whole system, this can be done by a function call.
+Usually, you want to define a unique (the same) basis set for the whole system, this can be done by a function call.

 .. code-block:: python